tetor/snappy-curl/meta/readme.md

-# curl for Snappy Ubuntu Core
+# cURL for Snappy Ubuntu Core

-wip.
-Can anybody help me?